githubtestsens/Vue_Training_On_Boarding/README.md

 All helpful docs are provided here as files in PDF formats.
 ## Videos
 Here you may find you tube video links in videos.md file.
 All links has a descriptions for subjects and prerequirements.
+## Samples
+The folder consists of several useful code samples of VueJS projects.